dcbeergoddess/webdev_2020_coltsteele/37_NODE_EXPRESS_SERVERS/README.md

 - USE POSTMAN TO TEST
 ![POSTMAN RES SEND EXAMPLE](./assets/postman_res_send.png)
 - HEADER SET TO `application/json`: automatically
+- anytime you use res.send you are done with that request
 ```js
   app.use((req, res) => {
   console.log("WE GOT A NEW REQUEST") //EVERY TIME A REQUEST HIT OUR SERVER WE PRINT THIS OUT(refresh page)